 The main needs for action and accompanying articulation arise in respect of decolonising the curriculum and human resources matters.
 Reviewing the curriculum is a strategic focus for 2016 (see below) and decolonisation of the curriculum is a major driver here.
 Human resource matters include the appointment of staff from designated groups, the experiences of these staff within the institution, and the retention and recruitment of talent from designated groups.
-They also include more complex issues concerning the management of a group designated by the Employment Equity Act.
+They also include more complex issues concerning the management of international appointments, and the management of staff who consider themselves black but are not part of a group designated by the Employment Equity Act.
 Cutting across the issues relating to race and nationality arise issues of gender and sexual orientation, presenting significant and often under-recognised arenas for decolonisation.
 The Faculty is responding to these complex matters through the process of developing its Human Resources strategy.